 Therefore, an ‘asset class’ is a group of assets that are similar to each other.

 What can be in an asset class?

 Asset classes can be all sorts of things, but the most common ones include shares, cash, bonds, alternatives, property, and infrastructure investments.

 Each asset class has its own:

 - Risk profile and

-To help you work out what type of investor you are and the type of asset classes you should invest in, use our Risk Profile calculator consider talking to a Statewide Super financial planner for more personalised advice that’s tailored to your needs.
+To help you work out what type of investor you are, consider having a chat to a Statewide Super financial planner for personalised advice that’s tailored to your needs.
 Just call us on 1300 65 18 65 or book an appointment online.